Re-Volt-America/rva_tracks/levels/spavolt2/[readme].txt

  	   - Adjusted some instance and object positions
 	   - Adjusted overall level brightness
 	   - Adjusted skybox brightness

+Version 1.22 from January 28th, 2022
+ + Adjustment release, updated on revoltworld.net
+ + Changelog:
+	   - Fixed some repo bugs
+	   - Added some more instances
+ 	   - Adjusted some instance and object positions
+	   - Removed alternate path before the finish
+	   - Adjusted some pickup placements
+	   - Added some more lights
+	   - Implemented "Pickup Spawncount" feature

   D I S C L A I M E R ════════════════════════════════════════════════════════════════════════════